gvwilson/sensibleadventures/wrestler/wrestler.md

 someone pushes him from behind and demands,
 "What you do here?"

-Walker turns slowly.
+Walker turns his head.
-A heavyset Anuat wearing a parka decorated with the trading company's colors stands unsteadily in the center of the tavern floor.
+A heavyset Anuat wearing a parka decorated with the trading company's colors stands unsteadily a few steps behind him.
+"*Pauetsitgualuk*!
-"You go back the cold you belong, *pauetsitgualuk*!
+You go back the cold you belong.
 Nobody want you here!"
-And then he spits on the floor.
+He spits on the floor.

 Someone whoops.
 Someone else shouts, "Twenty crowns on the Goose!"
-The bartender lifts a cudgel from its resting place behind the bar but says nothing.
+The aleman takes a cudgel from its resting place behind the bar but says nothing.
+People always drink more after a good fight, or even after a bad one, and nothing much in the alehouse is breakable except the patrons.

-Walker turns as if to go.
+Walker shifts his pack on his shoulder and turns as if to go.
-The larger Anuat says something in their own tongue and reaches for him.
+The larger Anuat says something sneering and reaches for him.
 Somehow Walker's hand is there to grab his sleeve.
-He tugs, turns,
+He tugs,
+turns,
-brings one leg up between the other man's thighs, bends, and the one they call the Goose goes over him to land on his back.
+brings one leg up between the other man's thighs as he bends his other knee, and the one they call the Goose goes over him and lands on the floor with a thud.
-Walker's pack is still on his shoulder.

 Argasdottir is on her feet.
 "Are you all right?" she asks.

-The Anuat nods.
+The Anuat looks at her,
+then at the Goose,
+his lack of expression saying more loudly than words that *he* is not the one lying on the floor.
-"Tomorrow at the gate.
-Dream well, Not-Hunting-Furs.
+"Tomorrow at the gate," he says.
-And you also, Little Hunter."

-Argasdottir puts her hand on Luft's shoulder and pushes him back into his seat as he starts to rise.
-"Little hunter my plums!" he fumes, staring murderously at the Anuat's retreating back.

-"Oh, come on, he meant nothing by it."
-Argasdottir raises one hand and twists it, saying a word as she does so.
-Two steins of beer lift themselves off the bar and float over to their table.
-A few patrons stare,
-and one makes a sign.
+"Dream well."
+Someone who has just won twenty crowns claps him on the shoulder as he walks to the door.

+Torvane settles back on the bench and looks sidelong at her partner.
+"Knows how to handle himself," she observes.

+The younger Garheimmen scowls.
+"Won't be a problem."

+She shrugs and focuses on her beer.
+She used to find his endless need to prove himself amusing, but lately---

+The Goose rolls over,
+gets his feet under him,
+and launches himself at Walker, a steel hunting knife in his hand.
+Without thinking,
+Torvane *reaches* across the room.
+The air sparkles.
+For a moment everyone in the alehouse tastes ginger and regret.
+The Anuat trips over nothing and falls heavily to the floor once again.

+The aleman hefts his cudgel and mutters a curse.
+Others make signs with their fingers or reach for charms tucked under the coats and sweaters.
+Walker looks from the Goose to Torvane Argasdottir, his face as expressionless as ever, and walks out into the dim light of the arctic afternoon.

+"What the hell did you do that for?"
+Luft demands.

+"Sorry," Torvane sighs.
+"I just---never mind."
+She scrunches her toes inside her boot and winces as the toenail that the spell cost her catches on the thick wool of her sock.
+It will probably come off by morning.
+She drains the last of her beer and stands, conscious of all the people who aren't looking at her.
+"Let's go get our gear together."

 ---

 *"So the woman is a magician.
 Good.
-But what of the other?"*
+And the other?"*

-*"I do not know, my brother.
+*"I do not know.
-The big-noses say we are small, but he is less than a boy of twelve summers."*
+He is no bigger than I was at twelve summers."*

-*"Be careful of him, my brother."
+*"A knife does not have to be big to be deadly."
 The night is a dark shell
 flecked here and there with stars like chips of ice.
 An elk bleats somewhere in the distance.
 Another answers it.*

-*"I am not afraid, my brother."
+*"I am not afraid."
 There is a moment's silence.
-"Must it be done now?
+"Must this be done now?
-The people will gather soon,
-and I would share a blanket with Laughs-at-Storms."*
+Laughs-at-Storms says she has made a new blanket."*

-*"It must be done, my brother.
+*"It must be done.
-You and Laugher can play at arrows and quivers next year."
+You can put your arrows in Laugher's quiver some other season."
 The elk bleats again.*

 ---